Go Back

 • I find frozen yoghurt more likely to be a little bit icy and have icy edges.
 I assume this is the lack of fat when compared to a cream based ice cream.
 You can add 0.5g (heaped 1/8th teaspoon) of xanthan gum to help create more chewy texture to your frozen yoghurt if you have no issues with xanthan gum.

-• I find yoghurt is more prone to the outside temperature than an ice cream.
+• I find yoghurt is more prone to the outside temperature than a cream based ice cream.
 In the heat, I recommend only leaving it on the bench for about 5 minutes before processing.
 If you let it sit for too long before processing it, the mixture will be more like a milkshake.
 Again, I assume this is because it doesn't contain nearly as much fat as a cream based ice cream.

 Keyword Healthy Ninja Creami recipes, Ninja Creami frozen yogurt, Ninja Creami yoghurt